 - v.
-The Statutory Officers of the Council are as follows: - a) Head of Paid Service (Chief Executive) This is the Chief Executive of the Council.
+The Statutory Officers of the Council are as follows: - a) Head of Paid Service (Managing Director) This is the Managing Director of the Council.
 The Council must approve the appointment of the Head of Paid Service before a final offer of appointment is made to him/her.
-The Council must approve the dismissal of the Head of Paid Service before notice of dismissal is given to him/her (see Part C7 Employee Procedure Rules - JNC Officers). - b) City Solicitor and Monitoring Officer.2 This role promotes the legality of decision making, high standards of conduct by Councillors and officers and supports the Standards Committee. - c) Chief Finance Officer This role is responsible for ensuring the sound financial administration of the Council. - d) Returning Officer and Electoral Registration Officer This will be the Assistant Director, Governance. - e) Scrutiny Officer This role promotes the Overview & Scrutiny functions of the Council.
-This will be the Head of Scrutiny and Committee Services.
+The Council must approve the dismissal of the Head of Paid Service before notice of dismissal is given to him/her (see Part C7 Employee Procedure Rules JNC Officers). - b) Director of Legal and Monitoring Officer.
+This role promotes the legality of decision making, high standards of conduct by Councillors and officers and supports the Standards Committee. - c) Executive Director, Finance This role is responsible for ensuring the sound financial administration of the Council. - d) Returning Officer and Electoral Registration Officer This will be the Assistant Director, Governance. - e) Scrutiny Officer This role promotes the Overview & Scrutiny functions of the Council.
+This will be the Head of Scrutiny and Committee Services. - f) Executive Director, Adults and Health (& Director of Adult Social Services) This role is the responsible officer for adult social care. - g) Executive Director, Children and Families (& Director of Children's Services) This role is the responsible officer for the provision of children's services. - h) Director of Public Health This role is accountable for appropriate use of the ring-fenced public health grant and ensuring the Council delivers the mandated public health services.
+This is a statutory appointment made jointly by the Council and the Secretary of State for Health and Social Care. - i) Data Protection Officer This role is to ensure that the organisation processes the personal data of its staff, customers, providers or any other individuals (also referred to as data subjects) in compliance with the applicable data protection rules.